 Step 9 - If you used multi-currency, revalue your foreign nominal codes (and banks)

-Refer to this support article if your source system did not support the multi currency conversion and the conversion was done in home currency (refer to).
+Refer to this support article if your source system did not support the multi currency conversion and the conversion was done in home currency.

 If you converted from the source system that does and checked multi currency option, you can follow the steps below.